afdean/dotfiles/README.md

 ## Notes

-- Dot files that would appear in ~ should also appear in ./
+- Dot files that would appear in ~ are in ./ without the preceding . character
 - Scripts pertaining to changing settings should be in ./setup
 - Helper files should be grouped into folders
 - Programs should be located in ./utilities